sodazone/ocelloids-services/guides/TESTING.md

 > [!NOTE]
 > The following instructions refer to the XCM Testing Tools repository.
+> Connecting with light clients may result in a slightly longer wait for finalized blocks compared to RPC connections.
+Consequently, you might notice a short delay in notifications when using light clients.

 Utilize the [scripts](https://github.com/sodazone/xcm-testing-tools#assets-tranfser) in the `xcm-testing-tools` project to initiate a reserve-backed asset transfer using either Alice's or Bob's account.